f5devcentral/f5-agility-labs-xc/docs/class4/lab3.rst

    .. image:: _static/lab3-task3-001.png
       :width: 800px

-   You should now be blocked from accessing the getbydob endpoint, preventing access to sensitive data such as the SSN.
+   You should now be blocked from accessing the 'getbydob' endpoint, preventing access to sensitive data such as the SSN.

 **End of Lab**